gummesson/jekyll-rake-boilerplate/README.md

 `rake post["Post title"]` creates a new post in the `_posts` directory by reading the default template file, adding the title you've specified and generating a file name by using the current date and the title.

 `rake page["Page title","Path/to/folder"]` creates a new page.
-If the file path is not specified the page will get placed in the site's root directory.
+If the file path is not specified the page will get placed in the site's source directory.

 `rake git["Commit message"]` adds, commits and pushes your site to the site's remote git repository with the commit message you've specified.